 Medication for Glomerulonephritis in Children

-Doctors at Hassenfeld Children’s Hospital of New York at NYU Langone prescribe medication to manage glomerulonephritis, which causes inflammation in the kidneys’ filtering structures.
+Doctors at Hassenfeld Children’s Hospital at NYU Langone prescribe medication to manage glomerulonephritis, which causes inflammation in the kidneys’ filtering structures.
 Children with severe or chronic inflammation may need treatment with one or more medication to eliminate the cause of the condition and protect the kidneys from further damage.

 Our doctors may prescribe antibiotics to eliminate bacterial infections in children with glomerulonephritis.
 Acute, or sudden, glomerulonephritis caused by a bacterial infection often resolves after treatment with antibiotics.